How Do You Handle Conflicting Java Dependencies?

 This is in large part due to organizations mass deploying Java Development Kit (JDK) or Standard Edition to ensure any Java dependent applications continued to function after Oracle stopped updates of previous Java Runtime Environment (JRE) versions.
 Many organizations now wish to rationalize their deployments and ensure they are only deploying the SE version to users who truly require to switch to the recently announced Java SE Universal Subscription, which is licensed per named user.
 Switching from mass deployment to user targeted makes sense to align with the licensing requirements.

 In the past, Java was such a critical application in enterprises that many organizations made it part of their standard desktop image or deployed to all devices.
-When JRE was switched to become part of JDK, some organizations continued the practice of mass deploying, as they were not aware exactly how many users and how many applications required it with the recent changes to SE licensing, now is the time to change this practice.
+When JRE was switched to become part of JDK, some organizations continued the practice of mass deploying, as they were not aware exactly how many users and how many applications required it with the recent changes to SE licensing.
+Now is the time to change this practice.

 Tackling Legacy Java Runtime Environment (JRE) Versions